 If you’re from outside the UK, it’s essential that you have indefinite leave to enter or to remain in the UK.
 Due to changes in legislation, members of the European Economic Area (EAA) are now required to have ILR or EU settled status by the 30th June 2021.

 You can to apply to more than one police service/force at once, but you can only sit an assessment centre with one police service/force.

-You must also have lived in the UK for three consecutive years immediately prior to application (If you’ve lived abroad due to serving in the British armed forces or on UK Government Service, you’re considered to have been resident in the UK).
+You must have lived continuously in the UK for the three year period immediately prior to your application.
+If you’ve lived abroad due to serving in the British armed forces or on UK Government Service, you’re considered to have been resident in the UK.